Slim-Shady-808/THM-Network-Security-Mapping/My-Experience.md

 (Screenshot)
 (Screenshot)

 The final part of the learning module was about ports and servers.
-Then first half of the module went over telnet and transfer protocols, including
+Then first half of the module went over telnet and common transfer protocols, including HTTP, FTP, SMTP, POP3, and IMAP.
+Telnet, a remote access/management protocol, does not typically work in modern systems, but can be useful for testing legacy or unconfigured systems.
+The lessons in this module were straightfoward teaching the protocol's function, the associated security implications, and the given command line inputs.
+Each protocol only had one question, which was simple to answer just by reading the lesson.
+(Screenshot)

+The second half of ports and servers went over three different attack methods, as well as SSH and TLS.
+TCPdump and wireshark were used in explaining sniffing attacks, which are meant to gather information about a target.
+It allows a pentester to specify protocols from the first half of the module, by using their default port numbers.
+Man-in-the-middle attacks and password attacks were things I was decently familiar with.
+However, it was interesting and terrifying to learn about the capability of the tools that can be used to carry out the attacks, especially hydra.
+I learned how important locking down open ports is, and the lesson also provided various methods of protecting your system.
+(Screenshot)
+It was also interesting to learn about TLS protocols and SSH options from the module.
+They provide a much more secure method of authentication, file transfer, and key generation for guarding against the previously mentioned attacks.